um-grex/grex-docs/content/english/software/using-modules.md

 Many HPC systems load some modules automatically, by default.
 To list the modules that are loaded, use:

 {{< highlight bash >}}
-# This command might return some modules,
+# This command might return some modules, or
-# or return nothing if there is no default modules
+# return nothing if there is no default modules.
 module list
 {{< /highlight >}}

-All modules can be unloaded with the __purge__ commmand, except the modules that are "sticky" and would refuse to unload, unless you add the option _-/-force__.
+All modules can be unloaded with the __purge__ commmand, except the modules that are "sticky" and would refuse to unload, unless you add the option __-\-force__.

 {{< highlight bash >}}
 module purge